Skip to main content

 Peak plasma methylphenidate concentrations for transdermal systems are attained in about 10 hours (single-dose application) or 8 hours (repeated applications of systems worn for up to 9 hours).
 Average lag of 2 hours until d-methylphenidate is detectable in plasma after single-dose application; with repeated administration, low concentrations of the drug are detected earlier because of carryover effect.

-When applied to inflamed skin, time to peak plasma concentrations decreases (to 4 hours) and peak plasma concentration and AUC increase by threefold compared with application to intact skin.
+When applied to inflamed skin, time to peak plasma concentration decreases (to 4 hours) and peak plasma concentration and AUC increase by threefold compared with application to intact skin.
 When heat is applied to transdermal system after application, peak plasma concentration occurs 0.5 hour earlier, and median peak plasma concentration and AUC are 2-fold and 2.5-fold higher, respectively, compared to application without heat.

 Possible increased transdermal absorption following repeated administration.
 Steady state likely to be achieved by approximately day 14 of dosing.